 Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a healthy immune system will actually fight off HPV without treatment.
 This means that the virus can no longer be detected.
 However, it remains possible that in some people the virus is hidden and can cause symptoms later.
 It is important to remember that if you have had an HPV infection, you can still become re-infected with HPV if you come in contact with the virus again.

 How can I prevent or lower my chances of getting HPV or genital warts?

-The safest way to prevent getting HPV is to get the HPV vaccine and NOT have sexual contact.
+The safest way to prevent getting HPV is to NOT have sexual contact.